robertlogi/assignment-2-testing/README.md

 ## Prerequisite

-Make sure you have Node v14 or higher installed before starting the assignment.
+Make sure you have Node v18 installed before starting the assignment.
 * Clone this repo and delete the `.git` folder and run `git init` to create your own private repository

 ## Setup